Partnering with Michael Smith Health Research BC

 Partnership opportunities

-We offer partner organizations the opportunity to co-fund researchers being considered for the below Michael Smith Health Research BC awards.
+We offer partner organizations the opportunity to co-fund researchers being considered for the following Michael Smith Health Research BC awards.

-Scholar awards enable early-career health researchers to start and develop new programs of research in BC, protecting 75% of their time for research.
-Michael Smith Health Research BC Scholars are able to train students and post-doctoral researchers, as well as attract additional funding in the partner’s priority area.
-By partnering on Scholar awards, partners help develop BC talent in their priority areas, support new discoveries and evidence to improve health care, and help build research capacity.
+Scholar awards support early-career health researchers in starting and developing new programs of research in BC.
+With 75% of their time protected for research, recipients are able to train students and post-doctoral researchers, as well as attract additional funding.
+By co-funding Scholar awards, partners help build research capacity in their priority areas, and support new discoveries and evidence to improve health care.

 Co-funding a Michael Smith Health Research BC Scholar